 In accordance with the notification issued by the Ministry of Corporate Affairs, the Company has adopted Indian Accounting Standards ('Ind AS') notified under the Companies (Indian Accounting Standards) Rules, 2015 with effect from April 1, 2017.
-The financial statements of the Company are prepared and presented in accordance with Ind AS a) Use of Estimates:
+The financial statements of the Company are prepared and presented in accordance with Ind AS.